karma4u101/FoBo/README.md

 FoBo - A Generic Front-End Toolkit Module for Lift
 ==================================================

+**OBS!** Note that there is a new version schema for module versions >= 0.9.3 See the [Dependency settings](https://github.com/karma4u101/FoBo/blob/master/README.md#dependency-settings) section for more information.

 With this Lift module you can chose among some of the industry leading web-centric open source front-end toolkits.
-The module is simultaneously supporting several versions of the included toolkits, providing debuggable js and css files in development and minimized files otherwise, making development, maintenance, upgrade and fall-back quick and easy (typically a one liner change in lift boot) and will ultimately jazz up your
+The module is simultaneously supporting several versions of the included toolkits, providing debug-able js and css files in development and minimized files otherwise, making development, maintenance, upgrade and fall-back quick and easy (typically a one liner change in lift boot) and will ultimately jazz up your
 Lift applications with the toolkit(s) of your choice.